Robust and Scalable Bayes via a Median of Subset Posterior Measures: Contributions and main results

-We have seen in the previous section that both $\hat \Pi_{n,g}$ and $\hat \Pi_{n,0}$ admit strong concentration guarantees.
-When the number of disjoint subgroups $m$ is large, the resulting M-posterior distribution is very robust, however, at the same time it is often too ``flat'', which results in large credible sets and overestimation of uncertainty in applications.
+As we have already mentioned in section \ref{sec:construct}, when the number of disjoint subgroups $m$ is large, the resulting M-Posterior distribution is ``too flat'', which results in large credible sets and overestimation of uncertainty.
+Clearly, the source of the problem is the fact that each individual random measure $\Pi_{|G_j|}(\cdot|G_j), \ j=1,\ldots, m$ is based on sample of size $l\simeq \frac{n}{m}$ which can be much smaller than $n$.

-The source of the problem is the fact that each individual random measure $\Pi_n(\cdot|G_j), \ j=1,\ldots, m$ is based on sample of size $l\simeq \frac{n}{m}$ which can be much smaller than $n$.
-The simplest way to ``increase'' the sample size and to reduce the variance of each subset posterior distribution is to repeat each observation in $G_j$ $m$ times (although other alternatives, such as bootstrap, are possible), $\tilde G_j=\underbrace{\{G_j,\ldots,G_j\}}_{m \text{ times}}$.
+One way to reduce the variance of each subset posterior distribution is to repeat each observation in $G_j$ $m$ times (although other alternatives, such as bootstrap, are possible), $\tilde G_j=\underbrace{\{G_j,\ldots,G_j\}}_{m \text{ times}}$.
 Formal application of the Bayes rule in this situation yields a collection of new measures on the parameter space: